ncoronges/AIND-Sudoku/README.md

   if (box not in twins and d in values[box]):
     values[box] = values[box].replace(d,"")
 ```
-This effectively propagates the Naken Twins constraint and further reduces the puzzle.
+This effectively propagates the Naked Twins constraint and further reduces the puzzle.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?